 This OTT DRM security mechanism extends to each stage of the content lifecycle, providing content protection during transit (as the content is encrypted) as well as while the content is present, or stored on a receiving device and ultimately when it is used by the device.
 It is important to note that a DRM system is typically agnostic of the means used to deliver the content.
 By design, a DRM system allows the distribution of protected content and licenses over untrusted and open networks such as the internet.

 DRM is the only kind of security mechanism that content providers will recognize, and the use of such a security system is a prerequisite for licensing of premium content.
-Only a DRM platform will be able to manage the pay-TV and OTT business rules, and it’s DRM license server will instruct the DRM client what it may or may not perform, including secure download and offline playback.
+Only a DRM platform will be able to manage the pay-TV and OTT business rules, and its DRM license provider will instruct the DRM client what it may or may not perform, including secure download and offline playback.
 In other words, a DRM system is the foundation for secure OTT streaming.

-Here are the characteristics of the major DRMs, which incidentally are all supported by Intertrust’s cloud-based ExpressPlay multi-DRM service:
+Here are the characteristics of the major DRMs, which are all supported by Intertrust’s cloud-based ExpressPlay multi-DRM service:

 There are two more major DRMs: